suneel0101/django-buddy/README.md

 6. Finally, it will runserver on localhost:8000.

 # Create your project AND deploy all in one line
+Note that you need to install Heroku toolbelt (above in Dependencies), but that's it!

 If you want to also deploy the app the heroku at the same time you create it, then just run `python manage.py generate --path='/Users/cooldude/Documents/MyProjects/' --name='coolproject' --deploy`